Ritthichai Lookchaomaesaitong

 Ritthichai Sornsiri (born February 11, 1968), known professionally as Ritthichai Lookchaomaesaitong (ฤทธิชัย ลูกเจ้าแม่ทรายทอง) is a Thai former professional Muay Thai fighter.
 He is a former two-time Lumpinee Stadium title challenger and two-time Rajadamnern Stadium title challenger who was active during the 1980s and 1990s.

 Biography and career

 Early life

 Lookchaomaesaitong was born in Thoen district, Lampang province, Thailand.
 He began fighting at the age of 15 and received only 100 baht.

 Muay Thai career

-He was in about 200 fights, having faced many contemporary famed kickboxers such as Wangchannoi Sor Palangchai, the twins Boonlai-Boonlong Sor.Thanikul, Cherry Sor Wanich, Pompetch Naratrikul, Orono Por Muang Ubon, Mathee Jadeepitak, Charoenwit Kiatbanchong, Samranthong Kiatbanchong, Superlek Sorn E-Sarn, and Thammawit Sakhomsin.
+He was in about 200 fights, having faced many contemporary famed kickboxers such as Wangchannoi Sor Palangchai, the twins Boonlai-Boonlong Sor.Thanikul, Cherry Sor Wanich, Pompetch Naratrikul, Orono Por Muang Ubon, Mathee Jadeepitak, Charoenwit Kiatbanchong, Samranthong Kiatbanchong and Superlek Sorn E-Sarn.

 The highest value he ever received was 190,000 baht.
-His most impressive fight was KOs Boonlai Sor.
-Thanikul in round 2 and Boonlong Sor.Thanikul in round 4.
-Lookchaomaesaitong hailed Mathee Jadeepitak as the toughest opponent to fight.
+His most impressive fight was his knockout win over Boonlai Sor.
+Thanikul.
+Ritthichai hailed Mathee Jadeepitak as his toughest opponent.